 Does Vichy sell in Mainland China?

 Usually, I look for the country selector on the website and switch to China if available.
 However, Vichy does not offer this feature on their websites so I asked Google.
 First website I get when I Google Vichy China is Vichy’s Chinese website.
 Although it looks like the website it is an e-shop, it looks like Vichy are operating within China as they are registered in Shanghai.
-In the case, they were based outside China, but selling also to Chinese consumers, they would have been considered cruelty-free.
-Since it looks like they are based in China, I would not consider them to be cruelty-free.
-However, let’s not stop here.
-Let’s check further cause maybe they are selling products that are not considered to be cosmetics in China.
+So selling in China might be the cause of Vichy not being cruelty-free.
+There are ways to be cruelty-free while selling in China but it seems Vichy did not choose that path.

 Which brands should I support instead?